 Once again, these examples of minor triads all begin on different notes, but the intervals between the root, 3rd and 5th notes of the triad remain the same – it is always a minor 3rd followed by a major 3rd.

 As a result, they are all minor triads.

 OK.
 So that’s not too complicated.
 What about the other 2 types of triad?

-Scary and Mysterious Triads
+Diminished and Augmented Triads

 There are 2 other types of triad – both of which have a slightly unnerving sound quality.